pymupdf/PyMuPDF/demo/README.rst

 ===================== ===============================================================
 Program               Purpose
 ===================== ===============================================================
-demo.py               demonstrates a broad range of functions available with PyMuPDF extract.py            demonstrates text extraction methods technical details numpy2fitz.py         how to create pixmaps from numpy arrays
+caustic.py            demo of Page.drawLine() to produce a PDF with a caustic image demo.py               demonstrates a broad range of functions available with PyMuPDF extract.py            demonstrates text extraction methods technical details numpy2fitz.py         how to create pixmaps from numpy arrays